What is High Blood Pressure & What Are The Risks?

 - * Heart Damage & Coronary Artery Disease (CAD)

 Your heart is a muscle and high blood pressure means your heart has to work harder to pump blood around.
-Blood carries nutrients and oxygen all over the body.
 When you increase demand on a muscle, it thickens or can enlarge.
 Bigger muscles need more nutrients and oxygen.

 High blood pressure also compromises the integrity of your arteries.
 The force of the blood against the walls of the blood vessels can become abrasive.
 Essentially, tiny little micro scrapes of the tissue occur and become an easy place for plaque to build up.
 (What is plaque?
-Plaque is a collection of cholesterol, fat, cell debri/waste, calcium and fibrin.)
+Plaque is a collection of cholesterol, fat, cell debris, calcium and fibrin.)
 This can narrow the blood vessels, or if enough plaque builds up, will harden the vessels, both resulting in less blood being delivered where it needs to go as quickly as it should.
-The thing is, your vessels bring blood, oxygen and nutrients back to the heart which it needs to survive and be healthy.
-The narrowing and/or hardening of the vessels directly supplying the heart is called CAD.
-It is a wicked cycle of making your heart bigger and weaker.
+The narrowing and/or hardening of the vessels directly supplying the heart is called Coronary Artery Disease (CAD).

 - * Strokes & Heart Attacks